 If you think you’re busy, try being a kid.
-In addition to school, activities and family time, they’re learning how to take care of themselves and others in new ways every single day.
+Along with school, sports, activities, friends and family time, they’re learning how to take care of themselves and others in new ways every single day.

-One of those necessary life skills every child needs to learn is brushing his or her teeth.
-Helping your child get in the habit of brushing twice a day for two minutes is no small feat, but a little creativity can go a long way when it comes to his or her long-term dental health.
+One necessary life skill all children need to learn is how to care for their dental health.
+Helping your child get in the habit of brushing twice daily for at least two minutes each time can be challenging, but a little creativity can go a long way in getting them engaged.